Hookworm

 Hookworms are intestinal, blood-feeding, parasitic roundworms that cause types of infection known as helminthiases.
 Hookworm infection is found in many parts of the world, and is common in areas with poor access to adequate water, sanitation, and hygiene.
 In humans, infections are caused by two main species of roundworm, belonging to the genera Ancylostoma and Necator.
 In other animals the main parasites are species of Ancylostoma.
+Hookworm is closely associated with poverty because it is most often found in impoverished areas, and its symptoms promote poverty through the educational and health effects it has on children.
+It is the leading cause of anemia and undernutrition in developing countries, while being one of the most commonly occurring diseases among poor people.
+Hookworm thrives in areas where rainfall is sufficient and keeps the soil from drying out, and where temperatures are higher, making rural, coastal areas prime conditions for the parasite to breed.

 Species

 The two most common types of hookworm that infect humans are Ancylostoma duodenale and Necator americanus.

 Hookworm species that are known to infect domestic cats are Ancylostoma braziliense and Ancylostoma tubaeforme.
 Wild cats are infected by Ancylostoma pluridentatum.

 Dogs are commonly infected by Ancylostoma caninum, but may also be infected by Uncinaria stenocephala and Ancylostoma braziliense.

 In Asia, Ancylostoma ceylanicum is endemic among dogs and cats and infects humans.

 Cattle are infected by Bunostomum phlebotomum.

 At least 68 species have been described in wild mammals.